jszufa/names-app/README.md

 It is NOT a baby name generator.
 It is a DECISION MAKING TOOl :)

-It consist of 3 simple steps:
+It consists of 3 simple steps:

-1. The parents create together pool of name "candidates".
+1. The parents create together a pool of names "candidates".
-2. Each of the parents complete a series of name comparisons to determine their preference ranking.
+2. Each of the parents completes a series of name comparisons to determine their preference ranking.
-3. The rainkings are aggregated and parents receive name suggustion.
+3. The rankings are aggregated and parents receive name suggestions.

-I've optimized the number of comparisons with implementation of merge-sort algorithm.
-It works dynamicly - so as the user proceeds with choices it computes the dynamic comparisons.
+I've optimized the number of comparisons with the implementation of the merge-sort algorithm.
+It works dynamically - so as the user proceeds with choices, it computes the dynamic comparisons.

 ## Guidline